Android workflow

 - android_credentials

-section in your script, simply add the - android_credentials
+If you already have a groups section in your script, simply add the - android_credentials line to it.

 Now we have to do the last step: Configure our variables to let Godot find and use them.
-In the scripts
+In the scripts section, before the export_project field, add the following section:

 - name: Export Configuration